-We recommend that a clinic is used as it offers safeguards at several levels for all parties involved.
-You can go to the clinic with the woman who has offered to be your surrogate, or ask a clinic to help you identify strategies for finding a potential surrogate.
+We recommend that a clinic be used as it offers safeguards at several levels for all parties involved.
+You can go to the clinic with the woman who has offered to be your surrogate or ask a clinic to help you identify strategies for finding a potential surrogate.

 Surrogacy treatment is funded where the woman who wishes to become pregnant does not have a uterus, the chance of carrying a pregnancy is very low using her own uterus, or carrying a pregnancy would be unsafe for her health.

 Access to publicly funded treatment for single men, gay couples and for transgender people has not been specifically defined to the same level, but follows the same principles as for others – which is a biological cause of infertility (related to the person who wishes to conceive a child), sufficient points on the fertility clinic priority access criteria (CPAC), and the most appropriate treatment which can give a good chance of a child being born.
 Wait lists are held by the clinics holding contracts for fertility treatment from District Health Boards and are typically 14–16 months for IVF treatment.

 The cost of ECART applications and legal fees are not covered by public funding.
 Clinics can advise of these costs.